18 Woodstock Street

 +44 (0) 20 7495 1969 email@example.com

-Parafin is delighted to announce the gallery’s first exhibition with the acclaimed Japanese artist Hiraki Sawa (born 1977 Ishikawa, Japan).
-Hiraki Sawa is known internationally for videos and installations that create powerful psychological situations by interweaving the domestic and the fantastic.
-Characterised by quietness and introspection, Sawa’s works create compelling interior worlds and meditate upon themes of memory and displacement.
-Sawa has the ability to manipulate his imagination into a tangible dimension that sits between the parallel languages of sculpture and film.
+Parafin is delighted to announce its second exhibition with the London-based Japanese artist and filmmaker, Hiraki Sawa (born 1977, Ishikawa, Japan).
+Sawa is known internationally for videos and installations that create powerful psychological situations by interweaving the domestic and the fantastic.
+Characterised by quietness and introspection, his works create compelling interior worlds and meditate upon themes of memory and displacement.
+Often presented in complex installations incorporating objects and drawings, Sawa’s works occupy a tangible dimension that sits between the parallel languages of sculpture and film.

 Issuu Exhibition Catalogue (Free)